-Location: Water Quality and Ecology ResearchTitle: Understanding nitrogen and organic carbon contents of agricultural drainage ditches of the Lower Mississippi Alluvial Valley
+Location: Water Quality and Ecology ResearchTitle: Nitrogen and organic carbon contents of agricultural drainage ditches of the Lower Mississippi Alluvial Valley

 Publication Type: Peer Reviewed Journal

 Publication Acceptance Date: 4/3/2016

 Publication Date: 2/1/2018

 Citation: Faust, D.R., Kroger, R., Omer, A.R., Hogue, J., Baker, B., Prince-Czarnecki, J.M., Moore, M.T., Rush, S.A.
 2018.
 Nitrogen and organic carbon contents of agricultural drainage ditches of the Lower Mississippi Alluvial Valley.
 Journal of Soil and Water Conservation.
 73(2):179-188. http://doi.org/10.2489/jswc.73.2.179.